bumbu/svg-pan-zoom/README.md

 `onPan` callback will be called with one attribute: `newPan`.

 > *Caution!* Calling zoom or pan API methods form inside of `beforeZoom`, `onZoom`, `beforePan` and `onPan` callbacks may lead to infinite loop.

+`onUpdatedCTM` will get called after the CTM will get updated.
+That happens asynchronously from pan and zoom events.

 `panEnabled` and `zoomEnabled` are related only to user interaction.
 If any of this options are disabled - you still can zoom and pan via API.